Be Like Water

 Water cannot be bent or broken, but it can be contoured and meandered (guided) to take a desired direction – and still hold its power and natural composition.
-To control is to have authority over something.
-However, to have the fluidity to be guided is wisdom.
+To have control is to have authority over something.
+However, to have the fluidity to be guided is wisdom worth achieving.

-Many think being flexible or moldable means you are a push over, that your voice is not heard.
-But water rages as waves, as tsunamis, as flood and hails when necessary.
+Many think being flexible or moldable means you are a pushover; that your voice is not heard.
+But water rages as waves, as tsunamis, as floods and hails when necessary.
 And at the same time, it remains still when needed.
-It remains, without debate, respected and honored – even in its silent stillness, you cannot overlook it.
+It remains without debate, respected and honored – even in its silent stillness, you cannot overlook it.
 Power, authority and influence does not remain or last with force.
 It stays with a heavy touch of gentleness and restraint.